jayceetee23/Project_1_Hackathon/README.md

 # spaCy Library Demonstration

 Code demonstrates some uses with spaCy library.
 Spacy is a open-source library for Natural Language Processing in Python.
+The goal is to extract text from a .pdf file to use with the spacy library.

+Here we use the library pdf miner in order to extract the text from the .pdf file and convert it into workable text.
 ![pdfMiner Image](https://user-images.githubusercontent.com/47049525/56011997-f7ec4700-5caf-11e9-92ea-e7290e96bdc4.PNG)

 ![spacy1](https://user-images.githubusercontent.com/47049525/56012008-08042680-5cb0-11e9-9a6f-60ed39e8b5de.PNG)